-Pre-training with historical data increased model accuracy
+Pre-training with historical data sometimes increased model accuracy

-Historical maize yield and weather data by US County are available going back decades, as well as low-resolution soil and weather data across most of the continental US (see Materials and Methods).
-Pre-training the CNN model based on these data and then fine-tuning the model using the modern G2F dataset (see Materials and methods) resulted in increases in accuracy for all of the scenarios (Table 1).
-For the G holdout scenario and the E holdout scenario, historical pre-training resulted in 5% and 6% reductions in RMSE, respectively, in comparison with the same scenario without pre-training.
-For the two G and E holdout scenarios, changes in RMSE were minimal.
+Historical maize yield and weather data by U.S. county are available going back decades, as well as low resolution soil and weather data across most of the continental U.S. (see Materials and Methods).
+Pre-training the CNN model based on these data and then fine-tuning the model using the modern G2F dataset (see Materials and Methods) resulted in increases in accuracy for some of the scenarios but little change for others (Table 1).
+For the G holdout scenario and the EM holdout scenario, historical pre-training resulted in 9% and 7% reductions in RMSE, respectively, in comparison to the same scenario without pre-training.
+For the two G and E holdout scenarios changes in RMSE were minimal.
 The CNN model was also run using the historical data as the only training, but still testing on the G2F data as above.
-In this case, the model performed much worse than it did when trained on both the historical and G2F data, or on the G2F data alone (Supplementary Table S3).
+In this case the model performed much worse than it did when trained on both the historical and G2F data, or on the G2F data alone (Sup Table 1).
 Together, these results indicate that pre-training with historical data improved prediction accuracy but was not itself sufficient for predicting yield in G2F trial data.